 3. Demonstrate key emerging tax issues and be able to understand the tax impact and application thereof to specific transactions.

-The assessment scheme for each module shall consist of the following:
+The assessment scheme consists of the following, (per module):

 • Coursework Assessment 1 (20 Marks)